 A typical English translation reads: Blessed are You, Lord our God, Ruler of the universe, who creates the fruit of the vine.

-Well, one of the first reasons behind My Olive Tree is playing a part in planting grapevines in the Negev desert is biblical prophecy.
-Many prophetic words within the Word speak of the Gentiles helping the seed of Abraham rebuild the nation of Israel.
-Further, one prophecy in particular speaks of the desert, and how it will bloom like a rose, with the parched land having streams flowing through it (see Isaiah 35).
+One of the reasons why My Olive Tree is playing a part in planting grapevines in the Negev desert is biblical prophecy.
+Many prophetic words in Scripture speak of the Gentiles helping the seed of Abraham rebuild the nation of Israel.
+Further, one prophecy in particular speaks of Israel’s desert, and how it will blossom as a rose, with the parched land having streams flowing through it (see Isaiah 35)!

 On and on are beautiful reasons to help, and to bring life to the desert in particular.
-Yet, one portion of the question remains… Why grape vines?
+Yet, one portion of the question remains… why grapevines?

 This demonstrated the bounty of what God had promised to them; not only through the size and fruitfulness of the cluster, but also through where they gathered it.
 They were in the Promised Land.
 Perhaps around 60-100 miles from the Negev.
-Only two of those spies would ever see the land again, because those two believed in the promises and power of God, while the others believed the lies of the enemy.
-Only two would see the bounty of grapes, and everything that God promised for them in the Promised Land.
+Only two of those twelve spies would ever see the land again, because those two believed in the promises and power of God, while the others believed the lies of the enemy.
+Only two would see the fruit of the vine and everything else that God promised for them in the Promised Land.

 Biblical prophecy proclaims that the Promised Land will be restored.
 The Children of Israel have returned, and indeed, much of the land has been restored to a state of prosperity and life not seen for thousands of years.
 However, there is still more to do.
 The land has not fully bloomed like a rose…This is why we at My Olive Tree, through sponsorships, are planting grapevines in the desert.
 Long ago twelve spies returned with a cluster of grapes from the Promised Land; today we are returning those grapes to the land by planting grapevines in Israel’s Negev desert!